City of Milwaukee Commercial Revitalization Grants Application

 Reimbursement

 Upon completion of the project, staff will visit the site of the project to inspect the work.
-Awardees must submit copies of paid invoices AND proof of payment for each invoice to demonstrate that they have met all the required matching expenditure amounts.
+Awardees must submit copies of invoices AND proof of payment for each invoice to demonstrate that they have met all the required matching expenditure amounts.
 Copies of posted checks or bank statements are acceptable forms of Proof of Payment.
 Lien waivers cannot be used as proof of payment.
 Cash payments are not allowed.

 Once the work is confirmed and the necessary documents have been submitted, please allow up to 45 days for the reimbursement to occur.